SNEWS2/snewpy/Type Ia/Readme.md

 Physical Review D, Volume 95, id.043006 (2017)
 https://ui.adsabs.harvard.edu/abs/2017PhRvD..95d3006W/abstract

-There are 64 snapshots in time and for each snapshot there are 10 lines of sight through the explosion plus the no-oscilaltions case.
+There are 64 snapshots in time and for each snapshot there are 10 lines of sight through the explosion plus the no-oscillations case.
 Both mass orderings are considered.
 The format of each data file is the SNOwGLoBES format